Powerlearnproject/se-day1-assignment-Perry1233/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 ANSWER:
-VAGUE PROMPT:Tell me about security.
+VAGUE PROMPT: Tell me about security.
 IMPROVED PROMPT: Explain the best practices for securing web applications against SQL injection attacks.
 By refining the prompt, the request becomes more actionable, leading to a more relevant and targeted response.